Connections Lab Knowledge Center

 Are you active in the party you seek endorsement from?

 Have you gotten to know potential delegates to the endorsing convention?

 Will you support the party’s other endorsed candidates?

 Will you abide by the endorsement and drop out if you don’t get it?
-That’s not an absolute requirement, but seriously consider your chances of actually getting elected without endorsement and if they are low, staying in will help the opposition party and may reduce your chances of being endorsed in the future by delegates you dismissed at the endorsing convention by running anyway.
+That’s not an absolute requirement, but seriously consider your chances of actually getting elected without endorsement.
+If they are low, staying in will help the opposition party and may reduce your chances of being endorsed in the future by delegates you dismissed at the endorsing convention by running anyway.

 Your announcement is one thing, but well before that you should be getting to know the existing, experienced party activists.
 These people are very likely to become delegates to your endorsing convention and they’ll have a good deal of influence over newer delegates.
 Local leaders are also actively seeking potential candidates, so getting to know them early gives you a leg up.
 Party Leaders and local activists know the nitty-gritty of voter contact in your district, they’ve been organizing volunteers long before you arrived and they may very well know more than you do about running a campaign.
 Get to know these folks at party unit meetings at least a year before you intend to run.
 By the time the race begins you’ll have a huge advantage.
 Bottom line, asking people to give up their time and money to endorse and canvass for you is much more likely if they already know you and see you doing what it takes to win.

 Have you had any candidate training?